John Gregory Dunne: Personal life

+Dunne was uncle to actors Griffin Dunne and Dominique Dunne.

-Dunne married Didion on January 30, 1964, at Mission San Juan Bautista in California.
+He married Joan Didion on January 30, 1964, at Mission San Juan Bautista in California.
 He was 31 and she 29.
 They contemplated filing for divorce in 1969, as Didion famously wrote in one of her essays.
 Unable to have children, in 1966 they adopted a baby at birth and named her Quintana Roo, after the Mexican state.
-Quintana died in 2005 after a series of illnesses.
+Quintana died in 2005 at age 39 after a series of illnesses.

-Dunne was uncle to actors Griffin Dunne (who co-starred in An American Werewolf in London) and Dominique Dunne (who co-starred in Poltergeist).
+In 1988, Dunne and Didion moved from Southern California to New York City.
+They moved to the Upper East Side, where Didion continued to live for 33 years until her death in 2021.
+Dunne died in their Manhattan apartment of a heart attack on December 30, 2003.

 Didion wrote and published The Year of Magical Thinking (2005), a memoir of the year following his death, during which their daughter was seriously ill.
 It won critical acclaim and the National Book Award.